ThomasBakkenMoe/TDT4136-Introduction_to_Artificial_Intelligence/Assignment 1/Assignment1.md

 These are the descriptors I would use for this environment:
 * Partially observable
+  * The environment can be observed by the agent, but the agent cannot observe the entire state of the environment at the same time.
+The agent can only know what's happening at the square it is currently inhabiting.
 * Single agent
+  * There is only one agent acting on the environment.
 * Deterministic
+  * The way an action from the agent alters the environment is know and always results in the same change.
+If the agent sucks a dirty square, the square will always be cleaned.
 * Sequential
+  * This environment is sequential.
+The actions taken by the agent in the previous time-step affect the state in the current time-step.
 * Static
+  * The agent is the only force acting upon the environment.
+There is no chance that a change can occur while the agent is deliberating or performing an action.
 * Discrete
+  * As presented, the actions that the agent can perform are handled in discrete steps.
+If the agent moves to the left, nothing else will happen before the agent has completed the movement.
+For the agent, it is as if there is no time in between moving left and starting the next action.
 * Known
+  * The agent knows all its possible actions and how they affect the environment.
+It knows that moving to the left will always result in the agent ending up in the square to the left of it.

 #### 9. Discuss the advantages and limitations of these four basic kinds of agents: